leontoeides/indicium/README.md

 The logical conjuction for multiple keywords is `or`.
 For example, a search of `this that` will return records containing keywords `this` or `that`.

 The results are returned in order of descending relevance.
-For example, records containing both keywords `this` and `that` will be the top results.
+Records containing both keywords `this` and `that` will be the top results.

 Example usage: